awsdocs/aws-java-developer-guide/doc_source/setup-credentials.rst

 .. include:: common/sdk-shared-credentials.txt

-Once you have set your AWS credentials using one of these methods, they can be loaded automatically by the |sdk-java| by using the default credential provider chain.
-See :doc:`credentials` for more information.
+Once you have set your AWS credentials using one of these methods, they will be loaded automatically by the |sdk-java| by using the default credential provider chain.
+For further information about working with AWS credentials in your Java applications, see :doc:`credentials`.